 It is an easy way out.
 The perfect combination of positive activities will help our kids get over their negative feelings of sadness.

 When they feel blue and lonely, their performance will be extremely affected.
-So, to avoid it to happen, we should allow our students to do those mentioned activities in the display wall.
+So, to avoid it happening, we should allow our students to do those mentioned activities on the display wall.

 13. Using Calm Down Choices

 How do you calm down your student when they’re upset and not in the mood for learning?
 Do you take efforts to reach out to them?
 Or, you just let them be?

 There is always something behind the charming personalities of our kids in the classroom.
 They sometimes feel uneasy because of unwanted forces.
 Treating them basically as humans will make us understand their behavior.